 This was the day I had been picturing in my mind for years.
 It was the day I would bring a baby into the world for his parents.
 I couldn’t believe I had been given this honor.
 What a life-changing experience and an absolute dream come true!

 My journey of becoming a surrogate started five years ago, and now we were about to welcome this sweet baby boy into his family!
 While it didn’t go exactly as I’d imagined (as tends to happen), it was still the most beautiful thing I’ve been a part of in my life.

 When I’d envisioned the delivery, I’d assumed it would be a vaginal birth (that was my only experience with my boys) and the couple would be able to witness the baby being born, cut the cord and hold the baby immediately.
 I, of course, hadn’t anticipated a C-section.
 But, the baby had moved from head down to sideways in November, and had been content there since.
 So, as the weeks went by and I had tried everything I could to get him to move (with no luck), we started to accept that he would be born via C-section.
-If only one person was allowed in the operating room with me, we decided it would be the bio mom.
-But, when Dr. Gregg told us the bio parents and Jeff could all come in given the unique situation, we were SO happy!
+We decided if only one person was allowed in the operating room with me, it would be the bio mom.
+But, when our doctor told us the bio parents and Jeff could all come in given the unique situation, we were SO happy!
 I desperately wanted them to have that beautiful “birth moment” when they saw their sweet boy for the first time.